watsonbox/exportify/README.md

 #### App.tsx

-Principal screen responsible for the entire application's base logic, such as login, playlist dispaly etc.
+Principal screen responsible for the entire application's base logic, such as login, playlist display etc.

 #### index.tsx